Presidents Cup

 The Presidents Cup has been held biennially since 1994.
 Initially it was held in even-numbered years, with the Ryder Cup being held in odd numbered years.
 However, the cancellation of the 2001 Ryder Cup due to the September 11 attacks pushed both tournaments back a year, and the Presidents Cup was then held in odd-numbered years.
 It reverted to even-number years following the postponement of the 2020 Ryder Cup due to the COVID-19 pandemic.
-It is hosted alternately in the United States and in countries represented by the International Team.
+It is hosted alternately in the United States and countries represented by the International Team.

-The International team competes under a specifically designed logo and flag.
+Since 2018, the International team has competed under a specifically designed logo and flag, designed by Ernie Els and artist Jeff Costa, based on the shield-shaped patches worn by military units.
+In previous competitions various symbols were used; in 2016 a light-blue flag with five gold stars, one for each continent that can supply players, but this was judged to be too similar to the Flag of Europe.

-The next Presidents Cup will be held from September 24–29, 2024 at Royal Montreal Golf Club in Montreal, Quebec, Canada.
+The next Presidents Cup will be held in 2026 at Medinah Country Club in Medinah, Illinois, United States.

 Format

 The scoring system of the event is match play.
 The format is drawn from the Ryder Cup and consists of 12 players per side.
 Each team has a captain, usually a highly respected golf figure, who is responsible for choosing the pairs in the doubles events, which consist of both alternate shot and best ball formats (also known as "foursomes" and "fourball" matches respectively).
 Each match, whether it be a doubles or singles match, is worth one point with a half-point awarded to each team in the event of a halved match.

 There have been frequent small changes to the format, although the final day has always consisted of 12 singles matches.
 The contest was extended from three days to four in 2000.
 In 2015, there were nine foursome doubles matches, nine fourball doubles matches, and 12 singles matches.
 With a total of 30 points, a team needed to get 15.5 points to win the Cup.